TBG09/Just-Learning-Java/README.md

 Anyways yea, if you want to use this just provide credit(I bet you won't anyway)

-**If you want help with arguments then just put the argument help at the end** **No arguments will just run the program as normal.**
+**If you want help with arguments then just put the argument help at the end.**
+**No arguments will just run the program as normal.**